yobonez/chatsounds-anywhere/README.md

             you name it.ogg
 ```

-From this, program will generate this list:
+From this tree, program will generate this list:

 ```
 "somesound" : "X:/root-dir/category1/somesound.ogg",